 |JW Ager, RK Nalla, KL Breeden, RO Ritchie.
 Deep-Ultraviolet Raman Spectroscopy Study of the Effect of Aging on Human Cortical Bone.
 J. Biomedical Optics, vol. 10(3) May 2005.|

-I also act as the department course assistant mentor, and as a teaching consultant for the Center for Teaching and Learning (CTL).
-For more information about teaching in the CS department, see the SUTACS website, or feel free to contact me directly.
+Previously, I served as the CS department course assistant mentor, and as a teaching consultant for the office of the Vice Provost for Teaching and Learning (VPTL).